Introduction

 What should I do if my lawn is showing signs of overwatering?

-Yes, if your lawn is soggy or has yellowing grass, reduce the frequency of watering and consider aerating the soil to improve drainage.
+If your lawn appears soggy or has yellowing grass, try reducing the watering frequency and consider aerating the soil to enhance drainage.

 How can I tell if my lawn needs more water?